xhalo32/YubiKey-Guide/guide.typ

 git config --global user.signingkey $KEYID
 ```

-*Important* The `user.email` option must match the email address associated with the PGP identity.
+#important[The `user.email` option must match the email address associated with the PGP identity.]

 To sign commits or tags, use the `-S` option.